sergey-a-berezin/gocovcheck/README.md

 integration setup, and for a summary of the total test coverage.

-However, for iterative development, I highly recommend running an interactive `goconvey` session in a separate shell:
+However, for iterative development, I highly recommend running an interactive `goconvey` session:

 ```
-cd ~/go/gocovcheck/src/gocovcheck
-goconvey
+make goconvey
 ```

-This command will block (hence a separate shell) and open a browser window visualizing all of your tests.
+This command will block (so it's best to run it in a separate shell) and open a browser window visualizing all of your tests.
 Modifying a source file will rerun all the tests and update the web page automatically.
 This way, you can just write your code as usual, and immediately know if the code compiles and/or passes tests.

 ### Contributing to `gocovcheck`